industrial-edge/iot-gateway/docs/Installation.md

 In the AWS IoT management console:

 - Navigate to "Test" -> "MQTT test client"
-- in "Subscribe to a topic" enter the topic the Cloud Connector is publishing to.
+- In "Subscribe to a topic" enter the topic the Cloud Connector is publishing to.
 E.g. `CloudConnector/#`
-- open the Flow Creator an publish some test data to the topic the Cloud Connector is subscribing to.
+- Open the Flow Creator an publish some test data to the topic the Cloud Connector is subscribing to.
 E.g. `CloudConnector/toAWS`
 - The data will be visible in the IoT management console

 ![iot gateway mqtt test](./graphics/iot-gateway-mqtt-test.png)